…..add to your narrative!

 - She-Ra (reboot): I started this series with my kids and we all really enjoyed it, so when a friend mentioned that Entrapta was written to be autistic I was excited.
 I never watched the original, but I have loved the reboot.
 If your neurodivergent daughter feels unseen and alone, check it out and talk about Entrapta!

 - The Bride Test: This is a book definitely for the adults (explicit sex scenes).
 My local library has a romance book club.
 While I usually don’t read romance and I never actually go to the meetings, I like to push myself outside my reading comfort zone so I try to pick up the book every month.
 When I picked up this book I had no idea one of the characters was autistic until I sat down to read it.
 This author is an #ownvoices author as an autistic person and Vietnamese American.
 I ended up loving this book because of how they talked about love.
 I related to the difficulty the main character had with recognizing his actions and thoughts as related to feelings of love.
 I have only recently begun realizing that like many neurodivergent individuals, I deal with alexithymia which it seems the main character was struggling with too.
 Representation matters.
-It gives words and narratives to things we couldn’t quite understand or articulate about ourselves.
+It gives words and narratives to things we couldn’t quite understand or articulate about ourselves which I appreciated in this novel.